François Joseph Paul de Grasse: Marriage and family

-Grasse married Antoinette Rosalie Accaron in 1764, and they had six children who survived to adulthood, among them his eldest son Alexandre Francois Auguste de Grasse.
+De Grasse married Antoinette Rosalie Accaron in 1764, and they had six children who survived to adulthood, among them his eldest son Alexandre Francois Auguste de Grasse.
 Auguste had a career in the French army and inherited his father's title as count in 1788.
 His younger brother Maxime died young in 1773.
 They had four sisters: Amélie Rosalie Maxime, Adélaide, Melanie Veronique Maxime, and Silvie de Grasse.
 Silvie married M. Francis de Pau in Charleston, South Carolina, and raised a family with him in New York City.

 After his wife Antoinette died young, de Grasse married again, to Catherine Pien, widow of M. de Villeneuve.
 She also died before him.
 Thirdly, he married Marie Delphine Lazare de Cibon.

-In addition, while in service in India during and after the Seven Years' War, Grasse is believed to have fathered a mixed-race, French-Indian boy with an Indian woman in Calcutta.
+In addition, while in service in India during and after the Seven Years' War, de Grasse is believed to have fathered a mixed-race, French-Indian boy with an Indian woman in Calcutta.
 The boy, born about 1780, was known as Azar Le Guen.
-Grasse brought the boy back to Paris with him for his education and formally adopted him, naming him George de Grasse.
+De Grasse brought the boy back to Paris with him for his education and formally adopted him, naming him George de Grasse.
 After his father's death, the young man went to the United States by 1799, where he settled in New York City.
 He worked for a time for Aaron Burr, likely meeting him through a connection of his father's.
 Burr gave him two lots of land in Manhattan, and George de Grasse became a naturalized citizen in 1804.

-He married well and educated his three children: his son John van Salee de Grasse was the first African American to graduate from medical school and became a respected physician in Boston; he served as a surgeon in the Union Army during the American Civil War.
-The eldest son Isaac became a preacher, and daughter Serena married George Downing, who became a renowned restaurant entrepreneur and civil rights activist.
+George de Grasse married well and educated his three children: his son John van Salee de Grasse was the first African American to graduate from medical school and became a respected physician in Boston; he served as a surgeon in the Union Army during the American Civil War.
+The eldest son, Isaiah George DeGrasse, became a Protestant Episcopal minister, and daughter Serena married George Downing, who became a renowned restaurant entrepreneur and civil rights activist.

 Naval career

-At the age of eleven (1734), de Grasse entered the Order of Saint John as a page of the Grand Master.
-He served as an ensign on the galleys in battles against the Turks and the Moors.
+In 1734, de Grasse became a page of grand master of the Knights Hospitaller, António Manoel de Vilhena.
+He subsequently joined the navy of the Order of Saint John, serving as an ensign on the navy's galleys in battles against the Ottoman Navy and Barbary corsairs.
 In 1740 at the age of 17, he formally entered the French Navy.

-He participated in French naval action in India during the Seven Years War.
+He participated in French naval action in India during the Seven Years' War.
 He was intermittently stationed in Calcutta (now Kolkata), India, from the 1760s to 1781.

-Following Britain's victory over the French in the Seven Years War, Grasse helped rebuild the French navy in the years after the Treaty of Paris (1763).
+Following Britain's victory over the French in the Seven Years' War, de Grasse helped rebuild the French navy in the years after the Treaty of Paris (1763).